 Hence the love that is agape, in contrast to the intrinsically sick eros, bears the character of him who literally pours it out over us.
 It knows no bounds of space and time.
 It destroys nothing.
 It is the strength of unconquerable perseverance.
 It is steadfast faithfulness and is therefore equal to every task.

 Agape, as genuine kindness, alone knows what is right for each person in every situation because it is free of the passionate stirring of naked eros, which seeks by all the wiles of jealousy to win or to hold what it supposedly loves.
 Agape clothes the energy of our love in the divine light of inexpressible purity, which can never be unseemly or ugly and can never injure the modesty or sensitivity of the soul.
 Because it is God’s love, it is free from all inflated arrogance, from all pretense, from all presumption for its own advantage.

-From the essay “Love Divine and Human” appeared in 1920 in Junge Saat: Lebensbuch einer Jugendbewegung (“Young Seed: A Handbook for a Youth Movement”).
-It was first published in English in Love and Marriage in the Spirit, by Eberhard Arnold (Plough Publishing, 1965).
+From the essay “Love Divine and Human,” which appeared in 1920 in Junge Saat: Lebensbuch einer Jugendbewegung (“Young Seed: A Handbook for a Youth Movement”).
+It was first published in English in Eberhard Arnold, Love and Marriage in the Spirit (Rifton, NY: Plough, 1965).

 Article edited for length and clarity.